 These are held each Sunday at 10am and last approximately one hour.

 Online Dharma Exchange is held every other Sunday via Zoom.
 All DX sessions begin at 11:00 am.
 Join us for casual and interesting conversation and to see your Dharma Friends.

 Below is the Zoom sign-in information:

 This provides an opportunity for children 2-18 to participate in fun activities and learn more about Jodo Shinshu Buddhism.
-Dharma school classes are held after Sunday services during the Dharma Exchange.
+Currently, Dharma School is held mostly virtually.
+Please check Dharma School page for more information.

 Other Children’s Activities: Girl Scouts, Boy Scouts, summer camp, Young Buddhist Association